 Having Xerostomia can be perfectly normal every once in a while.
 Though the name doesn’t sound casual and common, it is.
 Xerostomia is defined as dry mouth resulting from reduced or absent saliva flow.
-Perhaps it happens occasionally when you are nervous, upset, stressed or plain old thirsty.
+Perhaps it happens occasionally when you are nervous, upset, stressed, or plain old thirsty.
 So what?
 Who cares?
 No big deal.
 However, if you are dealing with a dry mouth on a consistent basis, you should take it seriously and find a solution to the problem.

 Dry mouth is caused by a decreased amount of saliva lubricating your mouth.
 It can be a sign of a serious health problem such as diabetes or autoimmune disease.
 Over 400 medications list dry mouth as a potential side effect.
-Other symptoms include oral infections, hoarseness, sore throat, bad breath, trouble tasting, burning sensation, dry throat, cracked lips, dry/rough tongue and mouth sores.
+Other symptoms include oral infections, hoarseness, sore throat, bad breath, trouble tasting, burning sensation, dry throat, cracked lips, dry/rough tongue, and mouth sores.

-If you take a prescription medication every day, you might be suffering from dry mouth a side effect.
+If you take a prescription medication every day, you might be suffering from a dry mouth as a side effect.
 Don’t be alarmed.
 Medication is the number one cause of dry mouth.
 For example, sinus medications inhibit salivary gland production, thus causing dry mouth.
-So while you’re downing Benadryl or Claritin like your life depends on it to put an end to that stuffy or runny nose, you might be stopping saliva from cultivating and lubricating your mouth.
+So while you’re downing Benadryl or Claritin as your life depends on it to put an end to that stuffy or runny nose, you might be stopping saliva from cultivating and lubricating your mouth.
 Ugh.
 Seems like you just can’t win… But you can!

 WHAT TO AVOID

 What can you do to keep dry mouth at bay and far away?
 Plenty.
 Avoid salty foods.
 Chew sugarless gum.
 Drink water.
-Abstain from alcohol, caffeine, carbonated beverages and smoking (duh!).
+Abstain from alcohol, caffeine, carbonated beverages, and smoking (duh!).
 This may be incredibly inconvenient and annoying, but snacking on ice chips or sucking on ice cubes will wet your mouth in a nanosecond.
 It might be a challenge, but if you can avoid dry foods like toast and crackers, you can reduce the dryness in your mouth.

-Call Dr. Emery at Sugar Fix Dental Loft today and learn how to relieve yourself of dry mouth.
+Call Dr. Brittany Dickinson at Sugar Fix Dental Loft today and learn how to relieve yourself of dry mouth.
 If you are taking medication, let the medicine do its job to heal your ailment, but don’t let it suck all the moisture out of your mouth.
 After taking your daily dose of high blood pressure meds (or whatever meds you are on), you can brush and floss your teeth as usual.
 Then you can rinse with biotène ® Dry Mouth Oral Rinse or another brand like ACT® Total Care Dry Mouth Mouthwash.
 It’s easy to help out those poor salivary glands when the production rate is low.
 Trust us; those little glands will love you for the assist.